Reimagining business education for the 21st century.

 with the aim of helping learners to prepare to live a good life while improving the likelihood of being able to advance their career.

-Finally, I believe that anyone engaged in the profession of teaching and facilitating learning in higher education and in corporate education needs to be familiar with the following texts:
+I also believe that anyone engaged in the profession of teaching and facilitating learning in higher education and in corporate education needs to be familiar with the following texts:

 • Wiggins, G., & McTighe, J. (2005).
 Understanding by design.
 ASCD.